mozilla/MozStumbler/README.md

 The build system is smart enough to automatically download and install all the parts of the Android SDK for you.
-If you cannot build, you can either try to fix your Android dev enviroment to fit the android/build.gradle requirements - or you can simply remove ANDROID_HOME, and all traces of your Android SDK from your PATH.
+If you cannot build, you can either try to fix your Android Dev enviroment to fit the android/build.gradle requirements - or you can simply remove ANDROID_HOME, and all traces of your Android SDK from your PATH.